Complete Rules of Physics Brawl Online

 • One hour after the beginning of the competition, the option to answer problems from the Hurry-up series becomes available.

-• Problems from this series are divided into three categories (mechanics M, usually electromagnetism E, others X).
+• Problems from this series are divided into three categories (usually mechanics M, electromagnetism E, others X).

-• After submitting the correct answer, the next problem from the respective category becomes available (e.g. the team correctly answers problem M.1,problem M.2 becomes available).
+• After submitting the correct answer, the next problem from the respective category becomes available (e.g., when the team correctly answers problem M.1, problem M.2 becomes available).

-• Points are awarded according to the following table (concerning the number of incorrect attempts):
+• Points are awarded according to the following table (depending on the number of incorrect attempts).

 3 2 1 0 0